DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 }
 ```

-The next step is to add a **Login route**, as an example, we could use an AccountController and Login method:
+The next step is to add a **Login route**; as an example, we could use an AccountController and Login method:

 ```cs
 public IActionResult Login(string returnUrl = "/")